SriviharReddy/GenAI_GUI/README.md

 ## Notes

 This is a learning project and may be updated as I continue to develop my skills in working with LLMs and building web interfaces.
-The OOP refactoring improves code organization, maintainability, and extensibility.
+The modular refactoring improves code organization, maintainability, and extensibility.
 Feel free to explore, modify, and use this code as a starting point for your own projects.